• Latest

 During that case, Lee denied allegations that he had improperly handled evidence.
 Spector was later convicted of second-degree murder.

-Should concerns about Henry C. Lee's forensic work impact the evaluation of his legacy?
+Should Henry C. Lee's forensic work be reevaluated in light of new doubts?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.